hms-dbmi/gehlenborglab-website/_positions/software-developer-atlas.md

 - Abide by and follow the Harvard University IT technical standards, policies and Code of Conduct

 #### Basic Qualifications
-- Minimum of two years’ post-secondary education or relevant work experience
+- Minimum of two years post-secondary education or relevant work experience

 #### Additional Qualifications and Skills
 - Ability to produce high quality code in Python, JavaScript, React, and shell scripting languages